 GCSE Year 10 and 11 Geography:

-We follow the AQA GCSE exam specification.
+We follow the EDEXCEL GCSE exam specification.
 This exciting course is focuses on the balance between the physical and human world’s.
 It allows students to investigate the link between the two themes, and approach and examine the battles between the man-made and natural worlds.